la2050/archive/_organizations/everyoneon.md

     Connect with Promise: Providing Internet Connectivity & Devices to Families in Public Housing
   - 'Bridging the Divide in LA: Language and Digital Literacy Pilot'
-project_titles:
-  - 'Bridging the Divide in LA: Language and Digital Literacy Pilot'
-  - >-
-    Connect with Promise: Providing Internet Connectivity & Devices to Families in Public Housing
-project_titles_from_project_ids:
-  - >-
-    Connect with Promise: Providing Internet Connectivity & Devices to Families in Public Housing
 original_project_titles:
   - 'Bridging the Divide in LA: Language and Digital Literacy Pilot'
   - >-